An optimization-free approximation Framework for Connected and Automated Vehicles Eco-Trajectory Planning Under limited computing capacity: Numerical study

-As shown in Figure \ref{Fig.16}, we obtained the optimal trajectory batch with an initial speed of vehicles equal to 6 m/$s$.
-In Figure \ref{Fig.17}, we calculate the energy consumption of different trajectories from this batch.
-The trajectory with a traveling time of 15 seconds is the most energy-efficient in batch $\Pi$, which is also the most left one in Figure \ref{Fig.16}.
+As shown in Figure \ref{Fig.15}, we obtained the optimal trajectory batch with an initial speed of vehicles equal to 12 m/$s$.
+In Figure \ref{Fig.16}, we calculate the energy consumption of different trajectories from this batch.

-In the first experiment, We randomly generate mixed input traffic flow with different MPR from 50\% to 100\%.
-Also, We randomly generate five groups of mixed input traffic under each MPR.
+In the first experiment, We randomly generate mixed input traffic flow with different MPR from 10\% to 100\%.
+Also, we randomly generated five groups of mixed input traffic under each MPR.
 In table \ref{Table.4}, we list the parameters that we use for experiments, where $a_{max}$ and $d_{max}$ refer to the maximum acceleration and deceleration during normal driving, $d_{E}$ is the emergency braking deceleration.
-Each cycle's phase order and time are fixed, 25 seconds, 5 seconds, and 30 seconds for the green, yellow, and red phases.
+Each cycle's phase order and time are fixed: 25 seconds, 5 seconds, and 30 seconds for the green, yellow, and red phases.

-From Figures \ref{Fig.18} to \ref{Fig.21}, the trajectories obtained through dynamic trajectory planning when $\mathbf{\Delta} = \infty$ under different MPRs have been depicted.
-For comparative analysis, the benchmark assumes strict adherence to the classic Gipps car-following model by all HDVs and CAVs.
-Additionally, Figures \ref{Fig.22} to \ref{Fig.25} display the benchmark trajectories under varying MPRs.
+From Figures \ref{Fig:18} to \ref{Fig:24}, the simulations taken under different MPRs have been shown.
+For comparison, the benchmark assumes that all HDVs and CAVs strictly follow the classic IDM car-following model, which is equivalent to a 0\% MPRs scenario shown in Figure \ref{Fig:17}.